harryo583/b-plus-engine/README.md

 # b-plus-engine

-**b-tree-engine** is a disk-based key-value store implemented in C++ using a B+ Tree data structure.
+**b-plus-engine** is a disk-based key-value store implemented in C++ using a B+ Tree data structure.
 The store is designed to efficiently handle large datasets that exceed in-memory capacity by utilizing disk storage for both insertion and retrieval of data.
 The B+ Tree is optimized for reading and writing operations on disk-based storage systems.

 ## Features